ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 ~~~

 where `inbound` is the previous VDAF preapre message sent by the leader and `prep_state` is
-its current preparation state.
+the helper's current preparation state.
 If this operation fails, then the helper fails
 with error `vdaf-prep-error`.
 Otherwise, it interprets `out` as follows.
 If this
 is the last round of VDAF preparation phase, then `out` is the helper's output
 share, in which case the helper stores the output share for future collection.